 - Leadership recommendations to integrate the Respecting Choices program into strategic initiatives and position the program for long-term sustainability.

 - Key elements in building an ACP infrastructure for person-centered decision making

 - Project implementation strategies to test and refine new processes and materials on a small scale prior to widespread dissemination.

 - A model for continuous quality improvement based on the “Five Promises” of an ACP System

-Respecting Choices® Certification Programs
+Respecting Choices Certification Programs

 Becoming certified is a common practice in many professions.
 Certification indicates that the individual has achieved a high level of knowledge and competence to conduct a specific activity or service.
 Currently, no other national organizations provide or approve certification in the field of advance care planning (ACP).

-Respecting Choices® Certification Disclaimer
+Respecting Choices Certification Disclaimer

-The Respecting Choices® certification programs are not credentialed by a national accreditation body.
+The Respecting Choices certification programs are not credentialed by a national accreditation body.